mohanramamoorthy/flight-tracker-app/README.md

 **maven** install

 4. Run the application using the following command

+**java -jar target/flight-tracker-app-1.0.0.jar**

-5. Use the options as instructed in the Note
+5. Use the options as instructed

+## Notes

+* The program execution will be terminated for the wrong inputs
+* The program doesn't loop in the same path which is already traversed